nickchase/k0s/docs/runtime.md

 #### Configuration

-In order to use Docker as the container runtime for k0s, the following steps need to be taken:
+In order to use Docker as the container runtime for k0s, take the following steps:

 1. Manually install required components.
   On each `k0s worker` and `k0s controller --enable-worker` node, both Docker Engine and cri-dockerd need to be installed manually.
 Follow the official [Docker Engine installation guide][install docker] and [cri-dockerd installation instructions][install cri-dockerd].

-2. Configure and restart affected k0s nodes.
+2. Configure and restart the affected k0s nodes.
-  Once installations are complete, the nodes needs to be restarted with the `--cri-socket` flag pointing to cri-dockerd's socket, which is typically located at `/var/run/cri-dockerd.sock`.
-For instance, the commands to start a node would be as follows:
+  Once installations are complete, the nodes need to be restarted with the `--cri-socket` flag pointing to cri-dockerd's socket, which is typically located at `/var/run/cri-dockerd.sock`.
+For example, the commands to start a node would be:

       k0s worker --cri-socket=remote:unix:///var/run/cri-dockerd.sock